Prathama-1/TOXIC-PROMPT-Classification/README.md

-# 🧠 TOXIC PROMPT Classification – GENAI Assessment
+#  - TOXIC PROMPT Classification

-This project focuses on building a transformer-based classification system to detect **toxic prompts** in text using Natural Language Processing (NLP) techniques.
-It was built as part of a GENAI Assessment to showcase the application of responsible AI.
+This project focuses on building a transformer-based classification system to detect and flag the **toxic prompts** during customer engagements.

 ---

-## 📌 Objective
+## - Objective

-To fine-tune a transformer model that can accurately classify prompts as **toxic** or **non-toxic**, enabling effective **prompt guardrails** in AI systems and minimizing the spread of harmful content.
+To fine-tune a transformer model that can accurately classify prompts as **safe** or **unsafe**, enabling effective **prompt guardrails** in GENAI systems.

 ---

-## ⚙️ Environment Setup

-Ensure the following tools and libraries are installed in your Python environment:
+## - Explanation

+All the explanation about the setup, dataset used, model and metrics are clearly given in the notebook.

+## - Summary and Discussion

-### 1. Clone the Repository
+### 1. Results

+- Accuracy: ~96.8%
+- F1-score: ~0.84
+- Precision/Recall show strong balance for binary toxic content classification.

 ```bash
 git clone https://github.com/Prathama-1/TOXIC-PROMPT-Classification.git